Visegrad

 History of the fortress

-The fortress began to be built in the 10th century for protection.
-Vysehrad at that time was one of the country's political centers, the other was on the opposite side of the river in Prague Castle.
-Coins minted here, churches built, and a number of reforms of Vratislav II allowed the clergy of the fortress to separate the Prague bishopric and become independent.
-After the construction of the fortress in the 11th century, its significance fell.
+The fortress began to be built back in the 10th century for protection.
+Visegrad at that time was one of the political centers of the country, the other was on the opposite side of the river in Prague Castle.
+Coins were minted here, churches were built, and a series of reforms by Vratislav II allowed the clergy of the fortress to secede from the Prague bishopric and become independent.
+After the completion of the fortress in the 11th century, its importance declined.

-Everything changed after Charles IV came to power, when Prague became the residence of the emperors of the Holy Roman Empire.
+Everything changed after Charles IV came to power, when Prague became the residence of the Holy Roman Emperors.
 Large-scale construction work began in the city, and the emperor also wanted to revive the former greatness of Visegrad.
-To do this, he restored the Royal Palace, improved the security of the fortress, and also connected it to the new area of the Nouve-Mesto ( laid in 1348 ).
-By decree of Charles IV, it was possible to get into the city from the south side only by passing Visegrad.
-They demolished the old church and built a new basilica.
-The solemn procession at the coronation of Czech kings now began here and, passing through several areas of the city, ended in Prague Castle.
-Moreover, each king should have given a bow to the founder of the first princely dynasty of Czech kings Przemysl.
-According to legend, the first prince was a simple plowman, and the clairvoyant and princess of the Czech tribe, Libushe, who later became his wife, erected him on the throne.
-Shoes and a bag formerly owned by the first prince of Czechs were stored in the fortress.
-Similarly, kings should have understood that their ancestor was a simple farmer.
+To do this, he restored the Royal Palace, improved the fortress's defenses, and connected it to the new district of Nove Mesto (founded in 1348).
+By decree of Charles IV, it was possible to enter the city from the south side only by passing through Visegrad.
+The old church was demolished and a new basilica was built.
+The solemn procession at the coronation of the Czech kings now began here and, passing through several districts of the city, ended in Prague Castle.
+At the same time, each king had to bow to the founder of the first princely dynasty of Czech kings, Przemysl.
+According to legend, the first prince was a simple plowman, and he was enthroned by a clairvoyant and a princess of the Czech tribe, Libushe, who later became his wife.
+Shoes and a bag that used to belong to the first Prince of the Czechs were kept in the fortress.
+Similarly, the kings should have realized that their ancestor was a simple farmer.

-After the death of the emperor, interest in Visegrad fell sharply and now the area developed only as a fortress.
+After the death of the emperor, interest in Visegrad dropped sharply and now the area was developing only as a fortress.
 In the 17th century, the fortress was rebuilt, and in 1866 it was closed.
-Later it was decided that in the cemetery at the basilica it would be possible to bury only outstanding personalities of the country.
+Later it was decided that only prominent personalities of the country could be buried in the cemetery at the basilica.

 Attractions

-There are many interesting attractions.
-Among them is the Basilica of Saints Peter and Paul, which over its history has been completely rebuilt several times and acquired a completely different look.
-According to legend, King Vratislav II wanted the temple to look like the Temple of St. Peter in the Vatican, for this he requested permission from the Pope.
-Having received it, he built a temple that looked like Vatican even decoration.
-Later, during one of the battles, the temple was badly damaged, then rebuilt several times.
-The current type of basilica acquired in 1885 after reconstruction.
+There are many interesting sights here.
+Among them is the Basilica of Saints Peter and Paul, which has been completely rebuilt several times in its history and has acquired a completely different look.
+According to legend, King Vratislav II wanted the church to look like St. Peter's in the Vatican, for this he requested permission from the Pope.
+After receiving it, he built a temple that was similar to the Vatican even in decoration.
+Later, during one of the battles, the temple was severely damaged, then rebuilt several times.
+The basilica acquired its current appearance in 1885 after reconstruction.

-To see Prague, you need to go to the observation deck, with which a stunning view of the city opens.
-Particular attention should be paid to the gates of the fortress, made in different eras and different styles.
-In the fortress there is a rotunda of St. Martin, erected back in the 11th century, but preserved in good condition.
-Inside you can see ancient frescoes.
-No less interesting will be numerous monuments and sculptures of Visegrad.
+To see Prague, you need to go to the observation deck, which offers stunning views of the city.
+Special attention should be paid to the gates of the fortress, made in different eras and different styles.
+The fortress has a rotunda of St. Martin, built in the 11th century, but preserved in good condition.
+Ancient frescoes can be seen inside.
+No less interesting will be the numerous monuments and sculptures of Visegrad.